shane-gooch/node-db3-challenge/README.md

   SELECT orders.orderId AS OrdersID, customers.customerName AS Customers , employees.LastName as Employees FROM orders JOIN customers ON orders.customerId = customers.customerId JOIN employees ON orders.employeeId = employees.employeeId ORDER BY employees;

+  --Displays CategoryName and a new column called Count that shows how many products are in each category.
+Shows 9 records.
+  SELECT COUNT(categoryName) FROM Categories;

+--Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
+Shows 196 records.

+SElECT Count(OrderID) as ItemCount FROM Orders;

 ### Database Methods

 Write helpers methods in `./schemes/scheme-model.js` that match the following specifications: